JHU-MedImage-Reg/LUMIR_L2R/Test_phase_submission/README.md

 # Test phase Docker submission examples and templates for LUMIR challenge

 For detailed instructions, please visit: `learn2reg.grand-challenge.org/lumir-test-phase-submission/`.
 Please note that this webpage is accessible only to participants.
+* `DockerImage_Template/` provides a blank template for building a Docker container.
+* `DockerImage_TransMorph/` contains the scripts we used to build a Docker container for TransMorph.
 **To successfully run the TransMorph example for building, exporting, and testing the Docker image, you need to download the pretrained weights (available [here](https://drive.google.com/uc?export=download&id=1SSqI88l1MdrPJgE4Rn8pqXnVfZNPxtry)) and place them in the `DockerImage_TransMorph/pretrained_weights/` directory.**

 After placing the pretrained weights, follow these steps: